Do These 5 Things Before Launch Day: For First Time Self-Publishing Authors

 Weeks leading up to a book launch can be exhausting and scary.
 Thoughts of "Did I do everything I needed to do?
 Is anyone going to like my book?
 Maybe I shouldn't do this," might be running through your head.

 This is normal!
-Honestly, I would be shocked if you weren't having those thoughts.
+Honestly, I'd be shocked if you weren't having those thoughts.

 I would say I would be lying if I weren't thinking those same things right now as Princess Gabriella and the Never-Ending Kiss gets ready to launch here in the next few weeks on Amazon.